project-gemmi/gemmi/docs/xtal.rst

   * sgtbx_ (successor of SgInfo written in C++/Python, part of cctbx),
   * CCP4 Clipper_ (in :file:`spacegroup.cpp`).

-  which makes it relatively popular.
+  and by many programs.
-  On the bad side, the conciseness is achieved by complex `rules <http://cci.lbl.gov/sginfo/hall_symbols.html>`_ of interpreting the symbols (including a few auxiliary tables), on the top of complexity needed to generate all operations from the encoded generators.
+  On the bad side, the conciseness is achieved by complex `rules <http://cci.lbl.gov/sginfo/hall_symbols.html>`_ of interpreting the symbols.

-  (TODO: note about different versions of the Hall notation)
+In Gemmi we derive operations from the Hall symbols.

-In Gemmi we derive operations from the Hall symbols (despite of mixed feelings about the overly implicit notation).
+The choice of included generators is somewhat arbitrary and differs between editions of ITfC, and between sgtbx and :file:`syminfo.lib`.

 .. _SgInfo: https://github.com/rwgk/sginfo
 .. _SgLite: https://github.com/rwgk/sglite